diabetic ketoacidosis (DKA)

 Patients with type 1 diabetes are generally sensitive to insulin.

-If the patient is able to ingest orally, hypoglycaemia can be treated with 118 mL (4 fluid ounces) of fruit juice or sweetened fluids or glucose tablets (15-20 g of carbohydrate).
+If the patient is able to ingest orally, hypoglycaemia can be treated with ingestion of glucose (15-20 g) or carbohydrate-containing food.
 Blood sugar should be tested and treatment effect apparent in 15 minutes.

 If oral intake is not possible, glucagon (parenteral or intranasal administration) or intravenous dextrose is required.